madztheo/noir-react-native-starter/README.md

 ## A note on Honk vs Plonk

 Honk is the most recent proof system developed by Aztec and is faster and less memory intensive than UltraPlonk.
 It is now becoming more mature and Plonk is expected to be deprecated in the near future from Aztec's backend (Barretenberg).
-Therefore, it is recommended to use Honk over Plonk as support for Plonk will be dropped soon.
+Therefore, UltraPlonk suppport has been removed from the app.

 ## Latest supported version of Noir

-The latest supported version of Noir is 0.36.0
+The latest supported version of Noir is 1.0.0-beta.0 with Barretenberg 0.67 as backend.